Acucar-tempero-e-tudo-que-ha-de-bom/ProjetoOAC-2021/README.md

 ---

-To run the game under Linux:
+To run the game on Linux:

 You need to download the Linux version of [FPGRARS](https://www.github.com/LeoRiether/FPGRARS) and then run `game.s` with the FPGRARS file.